CarTrawler

 This solution allows users to tab through airports and city locations.
 However, the filters are presented too early and don’t address the user’s problem at the right moment.
 Also, ‘city’ is too general and doesn’t communicate that the search covered small towns and villages.

-Search Solution: iteration ii
+Search Solution: Hide Irrelevant Content Iteration ii

 This solution allows users to switch off airports.
 The switcher appears after Google Places loads.
 The Downtown users are presented with a solution once the problem of irrelevant content arises.